SelrahcD/selrahcd.github.io/_posts/2015-07-06--tshirt-a-day-serie.md

 * [BDD and domain code](/articles/bdd-and-domain-code/)

 Hey !
-I'm on [Twitter](https://twitter.com/selrahcd) too, if you want to chat this serie or something else.
+I'm on [Twitter](https://twitter.com/selrahcd) too, if you want to chat about this serie or something else.
 Feel free to comment below as well.